 How well are you coping with stress?

-Rachel’s workshops & talks are based on her best-selling book, Walking on Sunshine: 52 Small Steps to Happiness, and teach participants techniques to manage stress and foster good mental health.
+The second of Rachel’s is based on her best-selling book, Walking on Sunshine: 52 Small Steps to Happiness, and teaches participants techniques to manage stress and foster good mental health.
 Rachel targets wellbeing at work through a range of practical exercises.

 Walking on Sunshine includes:

 - Rachel’s personal story, how she went from suffering with depression and anxiety to feeling calm and well using a holistic approach.

-- Rachel shares evidence-based strategies relating to both body and mind, with the help of group exercises.
+- Evidence-based strategies relating to both body and mind.

 - A ‘no bravado’ and refreshingly honest approach.

 - Achievable goals that are motivating and uplifting.

-- How to find the motivation to make change happen.
+- Tips on how to find the motivation to make change happen.

 - The option for each participant to receive Walking on Sunshine: 52 Small Steps to Happiness to solidify and put into practice the valuable tools they’ve learned.

 “Throughout Rachel’s introduction and telling us about her journey I was nearly in tears, she is very captivating.
 It was like listening to an audio book that you could not put down.”